Yashas008/riscv64-datapath-layout/README.md

 I do plan on pasting the entirety of the library here once I have completely done the processor.

+🎯 Current Focus

+This phase of the project focuses on:
+ Building custom layout blocks for a 64-bit RISC-V datapath Understanding and resolving DRC, LVS, and RCX errors Mastering Cadence Virtuoso workflows
+ GDS export and documentation

+Testbenches and simulation infrastructure will be added in later stages.

    🔍 Viewing the GDS Files